Markets

 Sherwood News

-The tune being sung by the bears of Wall Street — with Michael Burry of “Big Short” fame arguably their loudest voice — is that the useful lives of these chips is being overestimated.
-That means that when the depreciation really kicks in next year and the year after, it’s going to be under-estimating the true economic cost.
+The tune being sung by the bears of Wall Street — with Michael Burry of “The Big Short” fame arguably their loudest voice — is that the useful lifespan of these chips is being overestimated.
+That means that when the depreciation really kicks in next year and the year after, it’s going to be underestimating the true economic cost.

 There is a decent haul of early evidence to suggest there may still be life in an AI chip after a few years, with analysts at Bernstein, led by Stacy A. Rasgon, Ph.D., writing in a note from November that “GPUs can profitably run for ~6 years, and that the depreciation accounting of most major hyperscalers is reasonable.”

-Either way, Wall Street is penciling in for costs to rise: estimates for depreciation expenses for America’s largest nine tech giants have all soared.
+Either way, Wall Street is penciling in for costs to rise: estimates for depreciation expenses for America’s nine largest tech giants have all soared.

 In absolute terms, a depreciation and amortization bill of $293 billion and change in 2027 is scary.
 But all of this AI investment is also meant to be driving incremental revenues, which is why it’s mostly meaningless without some context — here are the same nine companies, this time with D&A as a percentage of revenue for each.

 Apple, which has dipped its toe in the AI pool rather than diving headfirst, is a notable outlier.
-As is Tesla, which is spending a fraction of its peers to achieve its self-driving and AI-robot ambitions.
-Critics say this is evidence that it’s not a serious player, but Tesla bulls argue that it only screens low on capex intensity because it has a fleet of cars paid for by its customers doing a lot of the work for them.
+As is Tesla, which is spending a fraction of its peers to achieve its self-driving and AI robot ambitions.
+Critics say this is evidence that it’s not a serious player, but Tesla bulls argue that it only screens low on capex intensity because it has a fleet of cars paid for by its customers doing a lot of the work for it.
 As Gavin Baker wrote on X in response to Jim Chanos (emphasis ours):

-Yesterday, @RealJimChanos posited that Tesla’s relatively low capex meant that they were not a serious competitor in real world AI and Robotics.
+“Yesterday, @RealJimChanos posited that Tesla’s relatively low capex meant that they were not a serious competitor in real world AI and Robotics.

 This is *exactly* the wrong way to look at it and the implications of this fact are actually positive for Tesla IMO.

-Tesla’s inference definitionally happens in the car so their customers are effectively paying for the inference compute “capex,” which is now probably the majority of hyperscaler capex spend.
+Tesla’s inference definitionally happens in the car so their customers are effectively paying for the inference compute ‘capex,’ which is now probably the majority of hyperscaler capex spend.”

 But most remarkable of all are Nvidia and Broadcom.
 Thanks to soaring sales and substantial investments in previous years, both companies see their D&A drop substantially as a share of their revenue.
 Nvidia’s is actually set to be close to ~1% by 2028, a fraction of its BATMMAAN peers.